Fair and efficient allocation of indivisible items under category constraints: Introduction

 \subsection{Main results}

-The case $n=2$ of the following theorem is the main result of Shoshan, Segal-Halevi, and Hazon.
+The case $n=2$ of the following theorem is the main result of Shoshan, Hazon, and Segal-Halevi.
 We generalize this result for all $n$.

-\begin{theorem} For every number $n$ of agents, there exists a Pareto-optimal allocation with a subset of $n(n-1)$ items such that for every agent, it is possible to reallocate some items in the subset so as to get a Pareto-optimal allocation making the agent non-envious. \end{theorem}
+\begin{theorem} For every number $n$ of agents, there exist a subset of $\min \{k+1,n\} (n-1)$ items and a Pareto-optimal allocation such that for every agent, it is possible to reallocate some items in the subset so as to get a Pareto-optimal allocation making the agent non-envious. \end{theorem}

-This implies the result of Shoshan et al., which establishes the existence of a Pareto-optimal and EF[1,1] allocation among two agents, as we can reduce the problem to the case where feasible allocations assign $s_h$ items from each category to every agent.
-Specifically, an allocation $A$ satisfies \emph{envy-freeness up one good and one chore} (EF$[1,1]$) if for every pair of agents $i,i'$, there exist sets $S \subseteq A_i$ and $T \subseteq A_{i'}$ of size at most $1$ such that $u_i(A_i \setminus S) \geq u_i(A_{i'} \setminus T)$.
-Suppose that there are two Pareto-optimal allocations $A$ and $A'$ for two agents that can be transformed into each other by reallocating two items, and each agent is envy-free in one of the allocations.
+An allocation $A$ satisfies \emph{envy-freeness up one good and one chore} (EF$[1,1]$) if for every pair of agents $i,i'$, there exist sets $S \subseteq A_i$ and $T \subseteq A_{i'}$ of size at most $1$ such that $u_i(A_i \setminus S) \ge u_i(A_{i'} \setminus T)$.
+Theorem~\ref{thm:main} implies the result of \cite{ShoshanSeHa23}, which states the existence of a Pareto-optimal and EF[1,1] allocation among two agents, as we explain now.
+We assume without loss of generality that $|S_h|=n s_h$ for every $h \in [k]$.
+Indeed, as noted by~\cite{ShoshanSeHa23}, this can be ensured by introducing sufficiently many dummy items for which each agent has utility $0$.
+Suppose that there are two Pareto-optimal allocations $A$ and $A'$ for two agents that can be transformed into each other by reallocating two items, and each agent is envy-free in one of the allocations, as ensured by Theorem~\ref{thm:main}.
 Since each agent receives exactly the same number $s_h$ of items from each category $h$ under $A$ and $A'$, these allocations can be obtained from each other by swapping two items.
-Namely, there exist two items $j,j'$ and two sets $I_1,I_2$ of items such that $A_1=I_1 \cup \{j\}$, $A_2 =I_2 \cup \{j'\}$, $A'_1=I_1 \cup \{j'\}$, and $A_2 =I_2 \cup \{j\}$.
-By Pareto-optimality, at least one of the inequalities $u_1(I_1) \geq u_1 (I_2)$ and $u_2(I_2) \geq u_2(I_1)$ holds.
+Namely, there exist two items $j,j'$ and two sets $I_1,I_2$ of items such that $A_1=I_1 \cup \{j\}$, $A_2 =I_2 \cup \{j'\}$, $A'_1=I_1 \cup \{j'\}$, and $A'_2 =I_2 \cup \{j\}$.
+By Pareto-optimality, at least one of the inequalities $u_1(I_1) \ge u_1 (I_2)$ and $u_2(I_2) \ge u_2(I_1)$ holds.
 Without loss of generality, assume that the first inequality holds.
 Then, it follows that the allocation $A$ or $A'$ that makes agent $2$ envy-free is both Pareto-optimal and EF$[1,1]$ for the two agents.

-We also extend the algorithm result of Shoshan, Segal-Halevi, and Hazon.
+We also extend the algorithm result of Shoshan, Hazon, and Segal-Halevi.